-AASB Reference Nature of Change Application date Impact on Initial Application AASB 16 Leases: AASB 16 requires all leases to be accounted for 'on-balance sheet' by lessees, other than short term and low value asset leases.
+AASB Reference Nature of Change Application date Impact on Initial Application AASB 16 Leases AASB 16 requires all leases to be accounted for 'on-balance sheet' by lessees, other than short term and low value asset leases.
 It also provides new guidance on the application of the definition of lease and on sale and lease back accounting and requires new and different disclosures about leases.
 Periods beginning on or after 1 January 2019.
 Based on the Credit Union's preliminary assessments, the likely impact on the transactions and balances recognised will be: • an increase in property, plant and equipment and a corresponding increase in financial liabilities; • the assets will be depreciated over the life of the leases; and • lease payments will be split between interest and principal reduction, rather than being included in operating expenses.
 Currently the Credit Union leases a number of properties.
 The quantitative impact of this standard has not yet been determined by the Credit Union.
-Management are developing an implementation project to quantify the impact of this standard during the 2018 financial year.
+Note 27 discloses the current value of operating lease commitments which provide some insight into the potential financial impact once the standard is applicable.
+Management have developed an implementation project to quantify the impact of this standard during the 2019 financial year, to enable further disclosure of the impact in the 30 June 2019 financial statements.